Skip to main content

 Verify ingestion

 Once connected, cf0 begins reading the source within minutes.
-Watch the Inputs activity indicator at the bottom of the Integrations panel for first-pass progress.
+Watch the Data activity indicator at the bottom of the Integrations panel for first-pass progress.

-Connector data is structured and added to the brain alongside SEC filings, transcripts, and uploaded documents.
-From an analyst’s perspective in Lab, there is no separation — a question like “What did the founder of $TICKER say about Q4 guidance, and how does it compare to the public 10-Q?” can pull from a Granola meeting transcript, a Slack thread, and the actual filing in a single answer.
-The brain tracks provenance for every fact: which integration it came from, when it was last updated, and the conversation or document it originated in.
+Connector data is structured and joined to SEC filings, transcripts, and uploaded documents.
+From an analyst’s perspective in Lab, there is no separation — a question like “What did the founder of $TICKER say about Q4 guidance, and how does it compare to the public 10-Q?” can pull from a Granola meeting transcript, a Slack thread, and the actual filing in a single answer. cf0 tracks provenance for every fact: which integration it came from, when it was last updated, and the conversation or document it originated in.

 Scope and privacy